MohsenFayyaz89/PyTorch_Video_Dataset/README.md

 # PyTorch_Video_Dataset
-Video dataset class for loading videos in PyTorch using Dataloader.
+A Simple Video dataset class for loading videos in PyTorch using Dataloader.
 PyTorch Video Dataset Class for loading videos using PyTorch Dataloader.
 This Dataset assumes that video files are Preprocessed by being trimmed over time and resizing the frames.